Setting up with Docker on Linux

 Get Source Code

-git clone https://github.com/opencxl/opencxl.git
+git clone https://github.com/opencis/opencis.git

 This top-level source contains multiple git submodules.
 We will work through them one at a time.

-OpenCXL Core
+OpenCIS Core

-Go to the root directory of opencxl
+Go to the root directory of opencis

-and get the OpenCXL Core source by:
+and get the OpenCIS Core source by:

-git submodule update --init --progress opencxl-core
+git submodule update --init --progress opencis-core

-OpenCXL QEMU
+OpenCIS QEMU

-Go to the root directory of opencxl
+Go to the root directory of opencis

-and get the OpenCXL QEMU source by:
+and get the OpenCIS QEMU source by:

-git submodule update --init --recursive --progress opencxl-qemu
+git submodule update --init --recursive --progress opencis-qemu

 Build Docker Images